jterrats/profiler/messages/profiler.compare.md

 # flags.name.summary

-The name of the profile to compare.
+The name of a specific profile or comma-separated list of profiles to compare.

 # flags.name.description

-Specify the profile name without the .profile-meta.xml extension.
-If not provided, all profiles in the local project will be compared.
+Specify one or more profile names (without the .profile-meta.xml extension).
+You can provide a single profile or multiple profiles separated by commas.
+If not provided, all local profiles will be compared.
+Examples: "Admin", "Admin,Sales Profile,Custom".

 # flags.api-version.summary